A Look Inside Dun & Bradstreet’s Data-Inspired Website Redesign

 Imagine that you’re running marketing for a global company with a $3.9B market cap.
-One of your core products is the world’s largest commercial database, with more than 250 million company records and 30,000+ data sources.
+One of your core products is the world’s largest commercial database, with more than hundreds of millions company records and 30,000+ data sources.
 Bonus fact: that database gets updated 5 million times per day.

 How would you go about using this resource to personalize the customer experience with your upcoming website redesign?